 And in order to do that effectively, you kinda need to have a good understanding of who that right person is.

 Not sure?
 Check out all these posts on getting ideal client clarity.

 Remember, people are busy and they don’t want to dig around your site to see whether or not you can help them.
 Make it easy, my friends.
 Call out their problem, speak directly to their paint points and for the love of all things, do not say you work with everyone.

-2. Understand the role of the website in terms of your overall brand experience.
+2. Understand the role of the website.

 This means thinking about the role the website plays in the entire customer journey.
 How does it support you in each of the four phases – awareness, buy-in, purchase and retention?
 By looking at your website from the perspective of the entire journey, you can then map out what needs to happen within the website.